 Well with the AXON’s ability to record exactly what happened, we improve the legal performance of the agency and the court system.
 So now they’re able to show an audio/video account of exactly what happened, recorded from the officer’s point of view.
 So this allows the agency to better defend its officers actions, to rapidly dispose of false complaints, and to better prosecute criminal activity recorded into digital record.

 A few sentences later, Smith also claimed that the cameras could be used for police reform.
 It could legitimately be used to bust police in the act of doing something wrong.
-Bad police are the exception, and departments are better of without them:
+Bad police are the exception, and departments are better off without them:

 Well with AXON if the officers are doing something wrong, we’re going to know that too.
 So it’s actually going to help agencies better perform their jobs by not only improving the performance of their officers, but if their officers just aren’t hitting the performance levels required, it’s going to make it easier to make the change that I think everybody wants, which is get bad cops off the street, and let’s make the good ones better.

-To date, Taser has sold some 30,000 cameras to roughly 2500 agencies under the logic that cameras make the job of policing safer—for the the police.
+To date, Taser has sold some 30,000 cameras to roughly 2500 agencies under the logic that cameras make the job of policing safer—for the police.

 Just a week before the Fort Smith shooting established the exculpatory powers of body cameras, the San Jose Police Department became the first to publicly announce it would getting cameras on a trial basis.
 San Jose did a pilot program, but the city still hasn’t fully invested in the technology.
 In fact, it would be years before big cities with huge police departments would get started.
 In the first year after announcing AXON, Taser pitched the cameras at trade shows and at departments across the country.
 Taser rolled out pilot programs in towns where police chiefs expressed interest.
 The early adopters make Fort Smith look huge: Aberdeen, South Dakota; Lake Havasu, Arizona; Burnsville, Minnesota, and other small towns and cities.